SergKolo/msudenver_cs3810/README.md

 - `os` for directory tree traversal and basic OS interfacing
 - `audioread` for audiofile metadata discovery
 - `subprocess` to take advantage of external commands
+- `OrderedDict` to create json string with consistent order of items for performance benefits